MonaSolutions/MonaServer/_sources/installation.txt

     + On Windows search the line beginning with *@set LJCOMPILE=cl /nologo /c /O2 /W3 /D_CRT_SECURE_NO_DEPRECATE* and add the */DLUAJIT_ENABLE_LUA52COMPAT* option
 - Finally you can compile luajit (*make* or *src/msvcbuild.bat*)

-.. note:: On linux just run **sudo make install** to install luajit on the system.
+.. note:: On Linux just run **sudo make install** to install luajit on the system.

 Windows Build
 ===================================